sheunis-devops/docker-jenkins-book/chapt7/README.md

 If you now create a job with the chapt7 repo and run it, everything should pass.
 You should be able to access Prod or Staging as follows:

     http://<public ip>/sum?a=1&b=2

+One last thing, it is not ideal to explicitly set the port to **8080** in the docker-compose file, since that will cause problems when using docker-compose to scale.
+The problem is that I don't know how to figure out which port it will be bound to on the Prod or Staging instances when not doing this.

 This is quite cool, since it shows Github+Jenkins+Docker+Docker Compose+Ansible.